anastasia-lucas/metro/README.md

 An R package for creating Manhattan plots for 'ome-wide association studies

 ## Overview
 metro is an R package for creating static, interactive, and animated Manhattan plots.
 The package includes functions to visualize genome-wide, phenome-wide, and environment-wide association analysis (GWAS, PheWAS, EWAS, respectively) results, though they may adaptable for other types of data such as Beta, SNP intensity value, or even other types of analyses.
-THis packages allows the user to add meta information which helps the user and collaboraters to better interpret the results.
+This packages allows the user to add meta information which helps the user and collaboraters to better interpret the results.

 ## Installation
 As of now, there is only a development version of the package which can be installed using devtools.